 4-H projects are tools for teaching young people life skills by developing their interests in certain areas.
-This is done through completing the following steps: 1) setting goals for learning; 2) planning and carrying out goals; 3) reflecting on experiences; and 4) keeping records about each project area.
+This is done through completing the following steps: 1) setting goals for learning, leadership, and citizenship, 2) planning and carrying out these goals; 3) keeping records about each project,and 4) then reflecting onthe project experience.
 Upon completion of these 4 steps, the 4-H project is said to be complete.
 It is possible to complete a 4-H project without a fair exhibit.

 Exhibiting at fair without completing the steps above does not represent the goals of the 4-H program.

 “Learn by Doing” is about creating an atmosphere where learning is fun.
 This is a basic philosophy of 4-H. The project is where learn-by-doing takes often place.
 Within the project, members find things to learn, to do, to make, and to explore.

 A 4-H project is:

 •Planned work in an area of interest to the 4-H member.